The 20 Best Dry Eye Syndrome Doctors Near Me in Alaska, US

 Offers Telehealth

-Kelly Lorenz is an Ophthalmologist in Anchorage, Alaska.
+Kelly Lorenz is an Ophthalmologist practicing medicine in Anchorage, Alaska.
 Dr. Lorenz is rated as an Experienced provider by MediFind in the treatment of Dry Eye Syndrome.
-Her top areas of expertise are Glaucoma, Cataract, Uveitis, and Neuroretinitis.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Glaucoma, Cataract, Uveitis, and Neuroretinitis.
 Dr. Lorenz is currently accepting new patients.

 Experienced in Dry Eye Syndrome